 As a true chocolate lover, an internship in the chocolate country really is a gift!
 And not just anywhere in the chocolate country, but in the capital, where you can find so many chocolate shops, chocolate confectioners and even the Belgian Chocolate Village.

 During my first week at BeCook, when Sara (co-founder BeCook) gave me a tour of the building, we walked past one of the kitchens.
 A confectioner was working on his delicious art pieces.
 That’s how Sara got the idea to write different articles about chocolate.
 It's of course also very convenient that Sara, like me, is a giant chocolate lover.
 After talking for a while about which chocolate is delicious (spoiler: all of them), we got the idea to write blog articles about ‘holiday chocolate’, the chocolate we eat during the holidays.
 That’s why over the next few months I'm going to be publishing a series of articles about the chocolate we consume during the holidays.
-In December I'm, obviously, going to write about Christmas, in February, I’ll be writing about Valentine's Day and in April about Easter.
-Three completely different holidays where chocolate plays an important part.
+In December I'm, obviously, going to write about Christmas and in February, I’ll be writing about Valentine's Day.
+Two completely different holidays where chocolate plays an important part.
 My first step was to visit chocolate museums here in Brussels.